-When a user’s behavior is predicted by the game, it is possible to change the user habits in a good direction by limiting their gameplay period on a daily basis, instant rewarding in exchange for mission completion, unlocking new skin, skill, the item which significantly increases the revenue.
+When a user’s behavior is predicted by the game, it is possible to change the user habits in a good direction by limiting their gameplay period daily, instant rewarding in exchange for mission completion, unlocking new skin, skills, the item, which significantly increases the revenue.

 Providing the right incentives can lead to an improvement.
-AppNava’s ML-powered models aim to provide the maximum amount of insights in order for you to take the right steps for enhancing the LTV values of your players.
-At AppNava, we help mobile game developers to understand their player’s value and increase their games’ lifetime value by customizing each players’ experience and behavior dynamics based on their decision-making process by increasing the users’ playtime.
+AppNava’s ML-powered models aim to provide the maximum amount of insights for you to take the right steps to enhance your players' LTV values.
+At AppNava, we help mobile game developers to understand their player’s value and increase their games’ lifetime value by customizing each player’s experience and behavior dynamics based on their decision-making process by increasing the users’ playtime.